Ghostbusters (comics): One shots and mini-series

 A five-issue miniseries was published beginning in June 2019, again written by Erik Burnham with art by Dan Schoening and Luis Antonio Delgado.
 The miniseries is a crossover between the Ghostbusters and Transformers franchises in celebration of their shared 35th anniversary, and features a new Transformer named Ectotron, an Autobot who transforms into the Ecto-1.
-The series will be collected as a trade in February 2020.
+The series was collected as a trade in February 2020.